 Pay during inclement weather & stand down

-Employers may send employees home for reasons outside their control such as severe and inclement weather, equipment breakdown or industrial action.
-Read on for information about when an employer can stand an employee down, whether they need to be paid, and the difference between a stand down and a shut down.
+Read on for information about when an employer can stand an employee down and whether they need to be paid.
+We also cover the difference between a stand down and a shut down.

 On this page:

 Employees working outdoors have greater exposure to severe weather conditions.
 There are rules about working in inclement weather, including when an employee can be sent home and whether they need to be paid.